 7.4 - Special Masters.
-The Court may, at any time, on its own motion or on the motion of any party, appoint a special master in any given case pending in Complex Business Litigation Division in accordance with Florida Rule of Civil Procedure 1.490.
+The Court may, at any time, on its own motion or on the motion of any party, appoint a special master in any given case pending in Circuit Civil Division in accordance with Florida Rule of Civil Procedure 1.490.
 Unless otherwise ordered, the parties shall bear equally the cost of proceeding before a special master, and such fees may be taxed as costs.

-The Court may condition the filing or maintaining of an action in the CBLD upon the parties agreeing to use a Special Magistrate (or Special Master) for discovery motion practice.
+The Court may condition the filing or maintaining of an action in the Circuit Civil Division upon the parties agreeing to use a Special Magistrate (or Special Master) for discovery motion practice.
 This would include, but may not be limited to, motions to compel, motions for protective orders, motions for confidentiality orders, etc. Decisions of a Special Magistrate will be included in a Report and Recommendation and are subject to exceptions if a party seeks court review.

 7.5 - Discovery with Respect to Expert Witnesses.
-Discovery with respect to experts must be conducted within the discovery period established by the Case Management Order.
-In complying with the obligation to exchange reports relating to experts, the parties shall disclose all opinions to be expressed and the basis and reasons for such opinions; the data or other information considered by the witness in forming the opinions, any exhibits to be used as a summary of or support for the opinions; the qualifications of the witness, including a list of publications authored by the witness within the preceding ten years; the compensation to be paid for the study and testimony; and a listing of any other cases in which the witness has testified as an expert at trial or by deposition or affidavit within the preceding four years.
+Discovery with respect to experts must be conducted within the discovery period.
+In complying with the obligation to exchange expert reports, the parties shall disclose ALL opinions reached and all bases and reasons for such opinions; the data or other information considered by the witness in forming the opinions; any exhibits to be used as a summary of or support for the opinions; the qualifications of the witness, including a list of publications authored by the witness within the preceding ten years; the compensation paid for the expert's work and expected costs for his or her testimony; and a listing of any other cases in which the witness has testified as an expert at trial or by deposition or affidavit within the preceding four years.
 Each party offering an expert witness shall provide three alternative dates for the deposition of the expert.

 7.6 - Completion of Discovery.
-The Court does not anticipate entertaining motions relating to discovery conducted after the close of the discovery period as set forth in the Case Management Order.
+The Court does not anticipate entertaining motions relating to discovery conducted after the close of the discovery period.